Atlantic Margin:

 Subsurface visualization from the Atlantic Margin North survey shows significant amplitude anomalies at the Top Lysing level

-Unique, detailed velocity models using Dynamic Matching FWI reveal intra- and sub-basalt structures.
+Dynamic Matching FWI reveals intra- and sub-basalt structures.

 New insight gained through the Atlantic Margin data suggests why previous drilling may have been unsuccessful